-According to Electrical Contacts—IEEE Holm Conference, dust contamination can cause current disruption in electrical contacts.
-Avoid this problem by keeping a tidy home, and purchasing air purifiers to remove contaminates from the air.
+According to Electrical Contacts—IEEE Holm Conference, dust contamination on electrical objects can cause current disruption in electrical contacts.
+Avoid this problem by keeping a tidy home, and purchasing air purifiers to remove contaminants from the air.

 — Northland Wholesale (@northlandwhsale) March 22, 2017

 3. Use Energy-Efficient Light Bulbs

 Did you know that old light bulbs generate more heat than the newer ones?
 That is why they use up more energy too.

 These days, light-emitting diodes (LED) are more energy-efficient.
 Start replacing fluorescent and incandescent light bulbs with LED bulbs.

 Traditional incandescent light bulbs expend a lot of energy to produce light.
 Imagine an energy difference of up to 90% between LED and incandescent bulbs and how much you will save in energy bills.

 In order to eliminate dust, grime, and dirt on or around your power outlets, first turn off the power then unscrew the power plate covers.
 Use an all-purpose cleaner with a Q-tip to remove any excess grease, dust, or dirt.

 Remember not to put the Q-tip inside the electrical outlet!
 When finished, screw the plate on and turn your power on.